 |Power Source||Quick-release rechargeable battery pack||Quick-release rechargeable battery pack|

-While the ability to exclude certain sections of the video from recording motion detection is excellent, being able to block them out from recording completely is even better.
+While the ability to exclude certain sections of the video from recording motion detection is excellent, blocking them out from recording completely is even better.
 That new ability is a massive step in the right direction for privacy advocates and concerned consumers alike, and it's rightly called Privacy Zones.

-There are any number of reasons you might want to exclude portions of the Ring Video Doorbell 3's video from recording, and, thankfully, the way to do it is easy.
+There are several reasons you might want to exclude portions of the Ring Video Doorbell 3's video from recording, and, thankfully, the way to do it is easy.
 From within the app, you can simply draw a shape around the area you'd like to exclude, and from then on, recordings from the camera will black this section out and ignore its existence altogether.

 In addition to being better in touch with privacy concerns, the Ring Video Doorbell 3 can be better in touch with your network thanks to the addition of 5GHz Wi-Fi support.
-Home routers began offering 5GHz signals years ago to increase bandwidth and speed, as well as to help reduce wireless traffic interference.
+Home routers began offering 5GHz signals years ago to increase bandwidth and speed and help reduce wireless traffic interference.
 While 5GHz won't physically go as far in the home, the best mesh routers like Google WiFi or Ubiquiti AmpliFi will help extend this faster network while increasing coverage.

 The Ring Video Doorbell 2 only supports the slower 2.4GHz Wi-Fi bands, which are also more prone to interference from common appliances like microwaves and cordless home phones.
 Ring Video Doorbell 3's ability to utilize both the 2.4GHz and 5GHz bands means that it can select the faster 5GHz band to deliver higher quality audio and video, but can always fall back on the 2.4GHz band if that 5GHz one isn't strong enough outside your front door.